mazkdevf/mazkdevf/README.md

 #### **About me**

-I am a Backend Software Developer with a passion for building innovative and user-friendly products.
+I am a FS Software Developer with a passion for building innovative and user-friendly products.
 I am proficient in a variety of programming languages and technologies, and I am always eager to learn new things.

 In my spare time, I enjoy spending time with my family and friends, playing, biking, and traveling.